Current Fire and Smoke Information:

-Smoke from wildfires can pose health hazards to downwind communities.
-It often catches us off-guard when it moves into a community.
-This downloadable Outdoor Activities Smoke Guide (PDF) developed by Placer County Air Pollution Control District staff, in consultation with the Placer County Health Department staff, is intended to help in decision making when it is smoky outside.
+Smoke from wildfires can pose health hazards, especially as it catches us off-guard when it moves into a community.
 Reducing your exposure by using common-sense precautions is the best way to protect oneself from smoke.

 Smoke is a complex mixture of particles and gases which includes: